Skippeh/parcel-thief/README.md

 **There is an issue with this on some Windows configurations where graceful shutdown doesn't work and corrupts the database.
 I recommend testing to see if ctrl+c shuts down the server correctly before using it.**

+### Windows dependencies

+The windows server requires [Microsoft Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe).
+You probably already have this installed but if you get an error about VCRUNTIME140.dll missing then install it.

 ### Linux dependencies

 The linux server requires `libpq5` and `glibc-2.31` or higher.